BDC Hamburger Icon

 After the illness or injury occurs, the employee must take the following steps:

-• Inform the employer in writing of the details relating to the injury or illness (e.g., date, time, type of injury or illness, how it occurred)
+• Inform the employer in writing of the details relating to the injury or illness, such as date, time, type of injury or illness or how it occurred

 • File the formal workers’ compensation paperwork for a claim.
-In some cases, the employer is responsible for filing the paperwork for the workers’ compensation insurance carrier.
-However, the employee’s healthcare practitioner will also submit a medical report.
+In some cases, the employer is responsible for filing the paperwork with their workers’ compensation insurance carrier.
+However, the employee’s healthcare practitioner must also submit a medical report.

 TipBottom line